 Students typically apply for Co-op positions during sophomore year in order to work during junior year.
 Students must have junior status, prior to the first work term.
 A cumulative GPA of 2.7 or better and a declared major by the end of sophomore year are required to participate.

-Two Information/Registration Meetings are scheduled early in the fall semester each year for students to receive information about Co-op, ask questions, and register.
+Two Information Meetings are scheduled early in the fall semester each year for students to receive information about Co-op, ask questions, and indicate interest in participating.
 In-depth information about participation in the program is discussed at the meeting, and in order to qualify for participation in the Co-op Program, attendance to ONE of these meetings is mandatory.

-Engineering Sophomores, Arts & Sciences Sophomores in Computer Science, and CALS Sophomores in Biological and Environmental Engineering, are strongly encouraged to attend one of the Co-op Information/Registration Meetings.
+Engineering Sophomores, Arts & Sciences Sophomores in Computer Science, and CALS Sophomores in Biological and Environmental Engineering, are strongly encouraged to attend one of the Co-op Information Meetings.

-Co-op Information/Registration Meetings for Fall 2014 are scheduled as follows:
+Co-op Information Meetings for Fall 2014 are scheduled as follows:

 September 23, 2014